protocolbuffers/protobuf/trunk/vsprojects/readme.txt

    "include" directory (under the top-level package directory).
 6) Copy the contents of the include directory to wherever you want to put headers.
-7) Copy protoc.exe and the two DLLs (libprotobuf and libprotoc) wherever you put build tools.
+7) Copy protoc.exe wherever you put build tools (probably somewhere in your PATH).
-8) Copy libprotobuf.{lib,dll} and libprotoc.{lib,dll} wherever you put
+8) Copy libprotobuf.lib and libprotoc.lib wherever you put libraries.
-   libraries.

-* To avoid conflicts between the MSVC debug and release runtime libraries, when compiling a debug build of your application, you must link against a debug build of libprotobuf.dll.
-Similarly, release builds must link against release DLLs.
+* To avoid conflicts between the MSVC debug and release runtime libraries, when compiling a debug build of your application, you may need to link against a debug build of libprotobuf.lib.
+Similarly, release builds should link against release libs.

 DLLs vs. static linking
 =======================